Marissa Mayer biography

 What happened next for Mayer captured tremendous interest both in Silicon Valley and around the world.
 In July 2012, she was appointed president and CEO of Yahoo, a company besieged by declining stock prices, layoffs and slowing ad revenue.
 Tasked with course-correcting the company, Mayer is the fifth CEO hired by Yahoo in the past five years.

 She is also one of only 20 women running a Fortune 500 company.
 As a female technology CEO, Mayer follows in the footsteps of former Hewlett-Packard CEO Carly Fiorina and former eBay CEO Meg Whitman.
+And many believe that she just may have what it takes to turn Yahoo around.

 Adding even more interest to the appointment, Mayer and her husband, venture capitalist Zachary Bogue, gave birth to their first child—a baby boy—on September 30, 2012.